ocaml/dune/doc/advanced-topics.rst

 directory layout implemented by Dune.

-These variables can appear wherever a :doc:`concepts/dependency-spec` is expected and also inside :ref:`user-actions`.
-When used inside :ref:`user-actions`, they implicitly declare a dependency on the corresponding artifact.
+These variables can appear wherever a :doc:`concepts/dependency-spec` is expected and also inside :doc:`concepts/actions`.
+When used inside :doc:`concepts/actions`, they implicitly declare a dependency on the corresponding artifact.

 The variables have the form ``%{<ext>:<path>}``, where ``<path>`` is interpreted relative to the current directory: